Silent Film Still Archive

 Kate Toncray

-with Percy Marmont, Alice Joyce, and Virginia Marshall.
+With Percy Marmont, Alice Joyce, and Virginia Marshall.
 Directed by Frank Borzage.
-MGM.
+Metro-Goldwyn.

 Books